Trending

 – Calf Raises (3 sets of 12-15 reps)

-If you’ve been training consistently for several months, you can handle more volume and variety.
-At this level, your leg workout should include compound movements (exercises that work multiple muscle groups) as well as isolation exercises (which target specific muscles).
+If you’ve been consistent with your workout for months, then you can manage more variety and volume.
+At this stage, the leg workout you do should be composed of both compound movements (exercises that work multiple muscle groups) and isolation exercises (which target specific muscles).

 curtsy lunges